quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 #### Advantages of Dependency Injection

-- Increases cohesion
+- Increase cohesion

-- Decreases coupling between classes and their dependencies
+- Decrease coupling between classes and their dependencies

-- Reduces boilerplate code
+- Reduce boilerplate code

+- Increase testability (with mocked objects)

-- Makes program more reusable, maintainable and testable (mocked objects)
+- Make program more reusable, maintainable

-- Increases flexibility (by interfaces)
+- Increase flexibility (by interfaces)

+- Better design of applications when using dependency injection

+- Standardize parts of application development

 #### Disadvantage of Dependency Injection